TracyOgutu/Blog/README.md

 ## USER INTERACTION

 1. To run the application, type ./start.sh
-2. Navigate to the homepage
+2. Sign up to access the blog website
-3. Sign up to view pitches
+3. Check your email to see the sign up message
-4. Check your email to see the sign up message
+4. Navigate to the homepage
-5. Navigate the website to make pitch, vote or view pitches
+5. Navigate the website to make a blog post, view posts, profile or comment

 ## TECHNOLOGIES USED